Expert Insights

 How AI and Big Data could increase the international division of labour in the future — and partial interests might prevent this

-by Thieß Petersen, Senior Advisor, Global Economic Dynamics Project, Bertelsmann Stiftung, Germany and Lecturer, European University Viadrina Artificial intelligence (AI), big data and other digital technologies have the potential to reduce the costs of the international division of labour in the future.
-The resulting merging of markets would improve the supply of goods and services…
+How AI and Big Data could increase the international division of labour in the future — and partial interests might prevent this by Thieß Petersen, Senior Advisor, Global Economic Dynamics Project, Bertelsmann Stiftung, Germany and Lecturer, European University Viadrina Artificial intelligence (AI), big data and other digital technologies have the potential to reduce the costs of…

 Keep reading